geo-yuheng/Yuheng/tests/overpassql/README.md

 # OverpassQL

-This folder store every QL we used in Keqing's testing.
+This folder store every QL we used in Yuheng's testing.

 Some was imported in before commit's message.